Yale Center for Teaching and Learning

 AI Guidance for Teachers

-Since OpenAI released ChatGPT in November 2022, the availability of generative AI tools that produce text, image, or code has expanded to include Microsoft’s BingAI, Google’s Bard, and OpenAI’s more powerful GPT-4.
-The power of these tools to answer complex questions and generate coherent text continues to improve, and they’ve recently been integrated into widely used software like Google Docs and Microsoft Office.
+Since OpenAI released ChatGPT in November 2022, the availability of generative AI tools that produce text, image, or code has expanded to include other tools such as Microsoft CoPilot, Google Gemin, Anthrophic Claude and OpenAI’s more powerful GPT-4o.
+The power of these tools to answer complex questions and generate coherent text continues to improve, and they’ve recently been integrated into widely used software like Microsoft 365 and Zoom.
 This has led to questions about how students are using these tools and how faculty can respond to best support their students’ learning.

 In consultation with instructors and technology experts at Yale and beyond, the Poorvu Center offers guidance on exploring how Generative AI works and suggestions about how to adapt your current teaching.
 We also offer advice for teaching fellows and a list of recommended reading.
 Additional resources include examples for incorporating AI into teaching from Yale instructors and resources from Poorvu Center events on teaching in the age of AI.